azdavis/millet/docs/config.md

 - Type: `boolean`
 - Default: `true`

-Whether to show information about tokens on hover.
+Show information about tokens on hover.